egrosdou01/personal-blog/blog/2024-10-05-sveltos-day2-operations/sveltos-cilium-tetragon-day2-operations.md

 ## Introduction

 How easy is it to handle **Day-2** operations with existing CI/CD tooling?
-[Sveltos](https://github.com/projectsveltos) provides users the ability to perform not only **Day-0** operations but also helps platform administrators, tenant administrators and other operators with **Day-2** operations.
-For Day-2 operations for example, we can use the [HealthCheck](https://github.com/projectsveltos/libsveltos/blob/main/api/v1beta1/healthcheck_type.go) and the [ClusterHealthCheck](https://raw.githubusercontent.com/projectsveltos/libsveltos/main/api/v1beta1/clusterhealthcheck_type.go) features to not only watch the health of the cluster but also collect information from the `managed` clusters and display them in the `management` cluster.
+[Sveltos](https://github.com/projectsveltos) provides the ability to perform not only **Day-0** operations but also helps platform administrators, tenant administrators and other operators with **Day-2** operations.
+For example, we can use the [HealthCheck](https://github.com/projectsveltos/libsveltos/blob/main/api/v1beta1/healthcheck_type.go) and the [ClusterHealthCheck](https://raw.githubusercontent.com/projectsveltos/libsveltos/main/api/v1beta1/clusterhealthcheck_type.go) features to not only watch the health of a cluster but also collect information from the `managed` clusters and display them in the `management` cluster.

-In today's blog post, we will cover how easy it is to deploy [Cilium](https://cilium.io/) as our CNI alongside [Cilium Tetragon](https://tetragon.io/) for observability.
-We will deploy a simple `TracingPolicy` to capture socket connections and then use Sveltos to display the tracing results back to the `management` cluster.
+In today's blog post, we will cover a way of deploying [Cilium](https://cilium.io/) as our CNI alongside [Cilium Tetragon](https://tetragon.io/) for observability.
+We will then continue with a simple `TracingPolicy` deployment to capture socket connections and then use Sveltos to display the tracing results back to the `management` cluster.

-The goal of the demonstration is to provide a basic understanding of how Sveltos is used for different Kubernetes cluster operations based on different use cases.
+The goal of the demonstration is to showcase how Sveltos can be used for different Kubernetes cluster operations based on the use case at hand.

 ![title image reading "Sveltos Health Check"](Sveltos_Cilium_Tetragon_HealthCheck.jpg)